56quarters/avalonms/doc/development.rst

 ~~~~~~~~~~~~~~~~~~

 To run your local developement copy of the server, you will need to enter the virtual
-environment where it (along with all dependencies are installed).
+environment where it and all dependencies are installed.

   ::